Bus turnout

 A bus turnout, bus pullout, bus bay, bus lay-by (UK), or off-line bus stop is a designated spot on the side of a road where buses or trams may pull out of the flow of traffic to pick up and drop off passengers.
 It is often indented into the sidewalk or other pedestrian area.
 A bus bay is, in a way, the opposite of a bus bulb.
 With a bus bulb, the point is to save the bus the time needed to merge out of and back into moving traffic, at the cost of temporarily blocking that traffic while making a stop.
 With a bus bay, the goal is to not block traffic while the bus is stopped, but at the cost of the time necessary to merge back into flowing traffic.
 Bus bays, therefore, will generally produce longer dwell times than bus bulbs.

+Sometimes a Half-width turnout can be used - defined by being approximately half the width of the carriageway or bus that would use it.
+This offers a compromise between the shorter dwell time of a non-turnout bus stop and the convenience to overtake (especially for 2 wheeled vehicles) of a turnout.
+However, this compromise means that they are not a common sight compared to their alternatives.